roboflow/inference/inference/enterprise/workflows/README.md

 predicting from each model, `inference` HTTP API tries to get Active Learning config from the project that model belongs to and register datapoint.
 To prevent that from happening - model steps can be provided with `disable_active_learning=True` parameter.
 Then the only place where AL registration happens is `ActiveLearningDataCollector`.
+* **important :exclamation:** be careful with names of sampling strategies if you define Active Learning configuration - you should keep them unique not only within a single config, but globally in project - otherwise limits accounting may not work well

 ## Different modes of execution
 Workflows can be executed in `local` environment, or `remote` environment can be used. `local` means that model steps